RoozbehSanaei/Awesome-deep-learning-blogs/README.md

 # Useful Machine Learning Stuff

-A curated list of awesome Machine Leaning tuturials, projects
+A curated list of awesome Machine Leaning tuturials, projects, troubleshootings, ...

 ## What is TensorFlow?